 Toys fall into two categories: interactive and pacifier.
-Interactive toys are toys which are the most fun played with YOU.
+Interactive toys are toys that are the most fun to play with YOU.
 Pacifier toys are toys designed to keep a bored dog occupied.

-Since dogs are naturally curious it is important to provide your dog with both types of toys.
-When left alone dogs tend to come up with their idea of fun.
+Since dogs are naturally curious, it is important to provide your dog with both types of toys.
+When left alone, dogs tend to come up with their idea of fun.
 This is usually followed by frustrated dog owners calling dog trainers to help fix the problem.
-In addition, it is important for dogs to eat at a slower pace to prevent digestion problems from arising.
-So when we saw the ‘PAW5’ Rock ‘N Roll Dog Bowl we had to contact the company and ask if we could test it.
+In addition, dogs need to eat at a slower pace to prevent digestion problems from arising.
+So when we saw the ‘PAW5’ Rock ‘N Roll Dog Bowl, we had to contact the company and ask if we could test it.

-WHAT WE DISCOVERED: No matter what type of kibble, we were unable to keep 4 cups in the bowl.
+No matter what type of kibble, we could not keep 4 cups in the bowl.
 Larger kibble worked better than the smaller in staying on the top.
 Smaller kibble poured through the bowl and quickly on the floor.

 The bowl did create longer mealtimes but also caused a large mess in doing so.
-Fast eaters hit the bowl once or twice and spread the food all over the floor and then ate from the floor.
+Fast eaters hit the bowl once or twice, spread the food all over the floor, and then ate from the floor.
 Slower eaters did much better.
 They would methodically rock the bowl to gather the kibble from the ground around the bowl.
-The cats who tried this feeder felt the bowl too much of a hassle to get the food and meowed their complaints to their owners.
+The cats who tried this feeder felt the bowl was too much of a hassle to get the food and meowed their complaints to their owners.

 Rock ‘N Bowl is a lot easier to clean than a wobbler-type feeder.
 We were able to take the grey paw indented piece from the bowl.
 Unfortunately, we never figured out how to get the bottom portion apart, but the dishwasher still cleaned it beautifully.